ybybzj/m-react-todomvc/README.md

 mReact TodoMVC example
 =====
-TodoMVC examples build using [mReact](https://github.com/ybybzj/m-react).
+TodoMVC example built with [mReact](https://github.com/ybybzj/m-react).

 There are some modules I depend on to build the example.
 You can checkout the package.json file.